McGillX/edx_data_research/tracking_log_parsing/README.md

 # mongod_log_to_csv.py

-Export the tracking logs form MongoDB to csv.
+Export the tracking logs from MongoDB to csv.

 WARNING: Only attempt on a small collection of tracking logs (less than 1 million documents).
 DO NOT run on the entire course.